Jayanegara: Reign

 The reign of Jayanegara was a difficult and chaotic one, as was his father's, marked with several rebellions by former companions in arms.
 Among others are Gajah Biru's rebellion in 1314 and the Kuti rebellion in 1319.
 The Kuti rebellion was the most dangerous rebellion and a significant one, as Kuti managed to take control of the palace and the capital city.
 With the help of Gajah Mada and his palace guard, Jayanegara barely escaped from the capital and safely hid in Badander village.
 While the king was in hiding, Gajah Mada returned to the capital city to learn the situation.
 After learning that Kuti's rebellion was not supported by the people or the nobles of the Majapahit court, Gajah Mada led the resistance forces to crush the Kuti rebellion.

 Finally, the Kuti forces were crushed and Jayanegara safely returned to his throne.
 For his loyalty and excellent service, Gajah Mada was promoted to higher office and began his career in court royal politics.

 According to tradition, although strikingly handsome, Jayanegara was notorious for his immorality and bad behavior.
 He was known for his unpopular acts of desiring the wives and daughters of his subordinates.
-For this, he was entitled Kala Gemet, or "weak villain".
+For this, he was entitled Kala Gemet, or "weak villain" by Pararaton's writer.

-One of his distasteful acts was his desire to take his own stepsisters, Tribhuwana Wijayatunggadewi and Rajadewi, as wives.
+One of his distasteful acts was his desire to take his own stepsisters, Princess Tya (the future Queen regnant Tribhuwana Wijayatunggadewi) and Princess Wiyat (the future Rajadevi Maharajasa of Daha), as wives.
 He put his half-sisters in the custody of a fortified palace and left them unmarried beyond their suitable age for marriage.
 However, his act was likely motivated to ensure his position and legitimacy and to prevent possible future contests from the suitors of his half-sisters.

 His unpopularity in Javanese literature and traditions was fuelled by his origin as the son of a Sumatran Malayu princess, thus making him viewed as a foreigner and not a true Javanese.
 He also was not the son of any of Kertanegara's daughters, which undermined his claim to legitimacy within the Rajasa dynastic legacy.

 He sent embassies to China from 1325 to 1328.